Posts with the Tag “Appreciative Inquiry”

 Categories: All Resources, Organizations & Programs

-Tags: Appreciative Inquiry, health care
+Tags: Appreciative Inquiry, blog

-Categories: All Resources, Education & Training
+Categories: All Resources, Notable Websites

 The Taos Institute is a community of scholars and practitioners concerned with the social processes essential for the construction of reason, knowledge, and human value.
 The Taos Institute's workshops and publications focus in large part on the Appreciative Inquiry method. (continue)